eirikt/default-webapp-vue-vite-vercel/README.md

 ...

-Add the rest of the logo icon using one of the strategies above.
+Add the rest of the logo icons using one of the strategies above.
-Source the SVG logos or image logos from the various component providers:
+Source the SVG- or image logos from the various component providers:
 - https://vercel.com/geist/icons/
 - https://github.com/vitest-dev/vitest/blob/main/docs/public/logo.svg
 - https://tailwindcss.com/brand/